algoplexity/cybernetic-intelligence/docs/hypothesisv6.md

 > 🔄 *Parroting Layer:* Reconstruct original text from TUs + residuals.
 > Evaluate compressibility → this becomes a proxy for **internal predictive fidelity** (resonance condition).

+> 🔍 *Clarification:* While this symbolic compression engine and the transformer described below share a common goal — learning and applying abstractions — they remain **functionally distinct** at this stage.
+The compression engine operates via symbolic motif detection (using BDM), while the transformer learns neural representations from synthetic reconstructions.
+In future phases of CIv6, these may converge into a unified, compression-aware model capable of both abstraction and self-tuning.

+* Core symbolic module identifies **Thematic Units (TUs)** using motif detection + BDM cost minimization.
+* Produces `OptimizedCodebookOutput` with traceable theme→passage mappings.

+> 🔄 *Parroting Layer:* Reconstruct original text from TUs + residuals.
+> Evaluate compressibility → this becomes a proxy for **internal predictive fidelity** (resonance condition).

 ### 3. **Synthetic Generator (Digital Resonator)**

 * TU recombination engine constructs **high-fidelity synthetic data** with known provenance.